connoraking/Spotify-YouTube-Multiavariate-Analysis/README.md

 - Results should be interpreted with caution due to the violation of the assumption.

 - Additional studies are required to explore and correct for the unequal covariance matrices, possibly considering interactions, different statistical methods or data transformations.

+## Conclusions

+### Insights into Song Characteristics

+- The analysis showed that certain song characteristics like Danceability, Loudness, and Duration_ms are positively associated with song popularity across all metrics (Views, Likes, Comments, Stream).
+- Conversely, other attributes like Energy, Speechiness, Acousticness, Instrumentalness, Liveness, and Valence were negatively associated with song popularity.
+- These insights can inform music producers about the types of characteristics that are currently popular and could be emphasized in new music production.

+### Understanding Audience Preferences

+- The differences in popularity means across different Album types (album, compilation, single) indicates that audiences might have specific preferences when it comes to how they consume music.
+- Music producers and distributors can leverage this information to align their strategies with consumer preferences and maximize audience engagement.

+### Guidance for Music Promotion

+- With the ability to predict a song's popularity based on its features, music companies can better strategize their promotional efforts.
+- Resources can be allocated more efficiently by focusing on songs with characteristics that have been shown to attract more streams, views, likes, and comments.

+## Further Research

+-  The findings also open new avenues for future research.
+For example, exploring interaction effects between variables or other non-linear relationships, as well as incorporating additional variables not considered in this study, could yield even more nuanced insights into what drives song popularity.